Ali Abdulaziz Halabji

-Ali Abdulaziz Halabji (December 28, 1929 – March 17, 2007) was a Kurdish Islamic scholar from Iraqi Kurdistan and one of the founders and second leader of the Kurdistan Islamic Movement.
+Ali Abdulaziz Halabji (December 28, 1929 – March 17, 2007) was an Iraqi Kurdish Islamic scholar and rebel militant leader and co-founder as well as second leader of the Kurdistan Islamic Movement.

 Life

 He was born on December 28, 1929, in the village of Prisi Saroo in Halabja to a religious family.
 At the age of seven, he studied the Qur'an and Sharia law.
 He studied with his father, Abdulaziz.
 In 1953, he became an Islamic teacher at his local Mosque alongside his brother Osman Abdulaziz.
 In 1959 he became the Imam of the Azabani Mosque in Sulaymaniyah, and in 1961 he became the Imam of the Mohammed Pasha Mosque in Halabja.
 In 1962, he became the director of the Islamic Institute in Halabja.
 He was later exiled by the Ba'athist Iraqi government to Anbar, Fallujah, Ziqar, and Baghdad for leading the Kurdish mujahideen during the 1983–1986 Kurdish rebellions in Iraq on the Kurdish rebel side.
 He later returned to Halabja.